korunas46/College-Projects/SQL Sport Database with PHP Website/readme.txt

 leaving a team.
 Each page, except the search team page, has a back and logout button, and each page checks to see if the user is properly logged in or is the right user type before displaying the page.
-	-The file sportlfctables creates the sportlfc database and all of its tables
+	-The file SportLFCCreateTables creates the sportlfc database and all of its tables
-	-The file sportlfcpopulate table populates every table with data for testing the database
+	-The file SportLFCPopulateTables populates every table with data for testing the database
 	-The folder sportlfc contains all the php files for the website